agabor/docs/_includes/cloudcode/cloud-code-advanced.md

 You also use webhooks for `beforeDelete` triggers.
 The parameters sent to your webhook are the same as for `beforeSave` and  `afterSave` triggers but we'll repeat them here for clarity.

 *   **master**: True if the master key was used and false otherwise.
-*   **user**: If set, this will contain the Parse User who made the request, in our REST API format.
+*   **user**: If set, this will contain the MSG User who made the request, in our REST API format.
 *   **installationId**: If available, the installationId which made the request.
-*   **object**: For triggers, this will contain the Parse Object, in our REST API format.
+*   **object**: For triggers, this will contain the MSG Object, in our REST API format.
 For example: `{ "className": "TestObject", "foo": "bar" }`.
 *   **triggerName**: "beforeDelete"

 Just like for Cloud functions, to respond to a `beforeDelete` request, send a JSON object with the key `error` or `success` set.
 Returning an error will cancel the delete and the object will remain in your database.